Monolepton production in SMEFT to $\mathcal O(1/\Lambda^4)$ and beyond

 The full expressions for $\hat \sigma^{(0,1,2)}(\hat s)$ are long and not particularly illuminating.
-To hone in on what subset of the dimension six and eight effects grow with energy the fastest and therefore drive the deviation in the SMEFT result from the SM in high energy experiments we can take the large $\hat s $ limit of the partonic cross section:
+To hone in on the subset of dimension six and eight effects that grow with energy the fastest and therefore drive the difference between SMEFT and the SM in high energy experiments, we can take the large $\hat s $ limit:

 where $\hat e, \hat v, \hat s_\theta$ are functions of the measured experimental inputs $\hat m_W, \hat m_Z, \hat G_F$ (in the $\hat m_W$ scheme).\footnote{Explicitly, $\hat v = 1/(2^{1/4}\hat G_F), \hat \theta = \text{sin}^{-1}(\sqrt{1- \hat m^2_W/\hat m^2_Z})\,, \hat e = 2\times 2^{1/4}\, \hat m_W \sqrt{\hat G_F} \hat s_\theta$.
 We use $\hat G_F = 1.1663787\times 10^{-5}\, \text{GeV}^{-2}, \hat m_Z = 91.1976\, \text{GeV},$ and $\hat m_W = 80.387\, \text{GeV}$~\cite{Corbett:2021eux}.}